-Part of the responsibility of pet ownership means being aware of the dangers your dog or cat may face from wild animals; these dangers are not limited to wilderness areas, but can be found in your own backyard.
+Part of the responsibility of being a cat parent means being aware of the dangers your kitty may face from wild animals; these dangers are not limited to wilderness areas, but can be found in your own backyard.

 Here is a rundown of 10 common animal attackers, along with advice on what you can do to protect your pet from them.

-1. Coyotes: Every summer, many pet cats and dogs go missing because of these fierce creatures.
+Every summer, many pet cats go missing because of these fierce creatures.
 Elizabeth Rozanski, assistant professor of emergency and critical care at Tufts University’s Foster Hospital for Small Animals in North Grafton, Mass., confirmed, “Coyotes definitely do attack.
 Unfortunately, what coyotes do is kill cats and dogs, not injure them.”

 Contrary to what many suburbanites believe, Coyotes are found all over North America and make their homes in parks, river corridors, and even cemeteries.
 So, if you live in coyote country, you should think twice about letting your cat or small dog out overnight.
 Do not leave pet food out overnight, as this attracts coyotes, and be sure to secure your household garbage, as these predators and others are resourceful scavengers.